cvolm/maxforlive/README.md

 # Max for Live
-Max For Live devices and other Max stuff
+Max for Live devices and other Max stuff
 <br>
 <br>